BubuLK/pam-script-pysaml/README.md

 as SP and the [Dovecot MDA](http://dovecot.org/) configured to use PAM authentication (with SAML assertion given as password).

-However everything should work fine on any other decent configuration.
+However everything should work fine for any other similar setup.

 ## References